pkestene/cerfacs-training-kokkos/exercises/00-know-your-hardware/Readme.md

 - `lscpu`
 - `lstopo`

-Knowing that the CPU on `gpua30` partition is an [Intel Xeon Gold 6326 CPU](https://www.intel.fr/content/www/fr/fr/products/sku/215274/intel-xeon-gold-6326-processor-24m-cache-2-90-ghz/specifications.html) with 8 populated memory channel operating at 3200 MT/s.
+Knowing that the CPU on `grace` partition is an [Nvidia ARM Grace CPU C1](https://resources.nvidia.com/en-us-grace-cpu/data-center-datasheet) with 480 GBytes of RAM, and delivering up to 384 GB/s of memory bandwidth.

 **Question:**
 - what is the aggregated CPU memory bandwith per socket in gigabytes per second ?